mattmcmanus/mattmcmanus.github.io/_posts/2018-05-29-book-review-childhoods-end-by-arthur-c-clarke.md

 ---
 > This was the moment when history held its breath, and the present sheared asunder from the past as an iceberg splits from its frozen, parent cliffs, and goes sailing out to sea in lonely pride.

 Perspective is a fickle thing.
-You can go about your days thinking you’re engaged with your life.
-That you’re working towards increasing in knowledge & understanding.
-Though you continue to hope to grow in depth and awareness, you feel like you’ve don’t a good job mining the depths of yourself and what it means to be human.
+You can go about your days thinking you’re engaged with your life, working towards increasing in knowledge & understanding, feeling like you’ve done a good job mining the depths of yourself and what it means to be human.
 Then, as if a freight train has passed with in inches of your face, you are startled into awareness that you are nothing more than kid swimming in a back yard kiddie pool.

 For me, Childhood’s End is the freight train and Arthur C. Clarke is the conductor.